greggman/pico-8-post-processing/README.md

      If you pass it a string it will assume it's a URL for an image and load it

-     If you pass an HTMLElement it will use it immediately
+     If you pass an HTMLElement like `Image` it will use it immediately

      If you pass it a JavaScript object with something like